psrearick/customer-dashboard/docs/dev-commands.md

 ## Container Auto-Detection

-The script automatically detects which PHP container is running:
+The script automatically detects which containers are running:

+**PHP Containers:**
 - **laravel-perf-php-fpm** - Used by traditional stack
 - **laravel-perf-frankenphp** - Used by frankenphp stack
 - **laravel-perf-octane** - Used by octane stack

+**Node Container:**
+- **laravel-perf-node** - Handles all frontend tooling and Vite dev server

+**Important**: Node.js and npm are ONLY available in the Node container.
+The PHP containers do not have Node.js installed, ensuring clean separation of concerns.

 You don't need to specify which container to use - the script will find the running one automatically.